 A home is bought once a decade — so your real asset isn't the next listing, it's the referral network you're letting go cold.

-SocialHub.AI turns the lead, the closing, and years of post-move-in life into one long-horizon profile, then puts AI agents on the referral window — surfacing who to reach, when, and why — instead of leaving it to a CRM that only records.
+SocialHub.AI resolves the lead, the closing, and years of post-move-in life into one long-horizon household profile, then puts AI agents on the referral window — computing who to reach, when, and why as next-best-action — and delivers each agent a timed brief instead of leaving it to a CRM that only records.

 How SocialHub.AI helps real estate brands

-Unify lead source, showings, the closing, and post-move-in life into one multi-year profile — and turn relationship data scattered across agents' phones into an institutional asset.
+Resolve lead source, showings, the closing, and post-move-in life into one long-horizon household profile (One ID) — and consolidate relationship data scattered across agents' phones into a governed asset the firm owns.

-Let AI agents proactively detect the referral window — a move-in anniversary, a fresh sale on the block, a seasonal touch — the moment a generic CRM would only sit on the record.
+Let AI agents compute the referral window — a move-in anniversary, a fresh sale on the block, a seasonal touch — as next-best-action, then hand each agent a 'who to reach now and why' brief with AI EDM notes built from the brand kit.

 Built for developers, brokerages, and property operators alike — national strategy with agent-level 1:1 execution, on top of the systems your teams already use.